 You must make sure you have a skilled, knowledgeable and experienced criminal defense lawyer to handle your case and protect your legal rights.

 For persons facing criminal charges in Houston, Harris County, Montgomery County and Fort Bend County, the Neal Davis Law Firm stands ready to help.
-Contact us today and we’ll give you a free legal review of your case.
+Contact us today and we’ll give you a legal review of your case.

 In the meantime, we’ll keep you posted about Gamble v.
 United States.
 The U.S. Supreme Court’s eventual ruling in that case could have an impact on your future.